pingcap/docs/how-to/maintain/identify-abnormal-queries/identify-slow-queries.md

 TiDB 4.0 adds the [`CLUSTER_SLOW_QUERY`](/reference/system-databases/information-schema.md#cluster_slow_query-table) system table to query the slow query information of all TiDB nodes.
 The table schema of the `CLUSTER_SLOW_QUERY` table differs from that of the `SLOW_QUERY` table in that an `INSTANCE` column is added to `CLUSTER_SLOW_QUERY`.
 The `INSTANCE` column represents the TiDB node address of the row information on the slow query.
 You can use `CLUSTER_SLOW_QUERY` the way you do with [`SLOW_QUERY`](/reference/system-databases/information-schema.md#slow_query-table).

-When you query the `CLUSTER_SLOW_QUERY` table, TiDB pushes the computation and the judgment down to other nodes for execution, instead of retrieving all slow query information from other nodes to be executed by one TiDB.
+When you query the `CLUSTER_SLOW_QUERY` table, TiDB pushes the computation and the judgment down to other nodes, instead of retrieving all slow query information from other nodes and executing the operations on one TiDB node.

 ## `SLOW_QUERY` / `CLUSTER_SLOW_QUERY` usage examples